lowRISC/opentitan/sw/device/mask_rom/docs/index.md

 }
 ```

 3. Execution Enters ROM_EXT stage.

     Not covered by this document.
-Refer to Secure Boot document instead.
+Refer to [Secure Boot][csm-secure-boot] document instead.

-## Modules
+# Modules

 We've tried to divide the Mask ROM into self-contained modules that can be
 tested separately, rather than having to test the whole boot system at once.